wladas92/wladas92/README.md

 👋 Hi, I’m @wladas92

-Learning GIT commands...
+Learning GIT commands step by step... :clap:

-Step by step... :clap:
+Added ~/.bash_profile and some aliases...

 <!---
 - 👀 I’m interested in ...